Azimuth Tables at Sea Option: Instead of calculating the azimuth, you can choose to use the azimuth tables, often referred to as ABC tables.

 In fact, you may find that you become more proficient with the tables than with using a scientific calculator to calculate Zv.

-Moreover, the clarifications presented in the margins of every table sheet are very beneficial, particularly after an extended period of non-utilization.
+Moreover, the clarifications presented in the margins of every table sheet are very beneficial, particularly after a long break from using them.

 Azimuth Tables at Sea Option